 The JBL L-100 timeline

-The JBL L-100 is the consumer version to the JBL 4310 and 4311 professional studio speaker. which are inverted because they stood on the mixing-desk – which in turn might be the reason they are called “bookshelf”.
+The JBL L-100 speakers is the consumer version to the JBL 4310 and 4311 professional studio speakers. which are inverted because they stood on the mixing-desk – which in turn might be the reason they are called “bookshelf”.

 Just like the 2 different professional models, the consumer models can also be divided into two major versions, the latter with a revision in its production run.